meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/README.md

 ```
 Please be sure your .csv files has a flattened time-points x channels EEG image after you remove artifacts and noise from the signal.
 Using the ADJUST EEGlab pipeline preferrably (https://sites.google.com/a/unitn.it/marcobuiatti/home/software/adjust).

-The final results will be produced in a txt file as we provide in the **examples** folder.
+The final results will be produced in a txt file in the output folder of your choice.
 Some metrics obtained from a sample of 88 ADOS-2 diagnosed participants 48 controls, and 40 ASD are the following:

 | Metrics/Groups 	| FER    	|        	|        	|       	| CNN   	|       	|       	|       	|
 |----------------	|--------	|--------	|--------	|-------	|-------	|-------	|-------	|-------	|